cppalliance/cppalliance.github.io/_posts/2020-06-04-WebsitePreviews.md

 An nginx proxy server which sits in front of S3 serves the documents with a consistent URL format, and allows multiple repositories to share the same S3 bucket.

-The resulting functionality can be see in action.
+The resulting functionality can be seen in action.
 On this pull request [https://github.com/boostorg/beast/pull/1973](https://github.com/boostorg/beast/pull/1973) a message appears:

 | An automated preview of the documentation is available at [http://1973.beastdocs.prtest.cppalliance.org/libs/beast/doc/html/index.html](http://1973.beastdocs.prtest.cppalliance.org/libs/beast/doc/html/index.html) |